risckaust/risc-documentations/docs/source/1-indoor-flight.rst

 * Make sure you give permissions to the joystick.

-.. warning:: Keep the transmitter nearby to engage the ``Kill Switch`` trigger in case something will go wrong.
+.. danger:: Keep the transmitter nearby to engage the ``Kill Switch`` trigger in case something will go wrong.

 * Now run in a new terminal your launch file